Back to index

 Websockets with TanStack Start

 For the past few weeks I’ve been playing around with TanStack Start, a new full-stack React framework by Tanner Linsley, the creator of React Query and other amazing TanStack libraries.
-The framework uses Vinxi under the hood, which uses Nitro — the same server technology that powers Nuxt and SolidStart.
-1
+The framework uses Nitro under the hood - the same server technology that powers Nuxt and SolidStart.

-Full-document SSR, Streaming, Server Functions, bundling and more, powered by TanStack Router, Vinxi, and Vite.
+SSR, Streaming, Server Functions, API Routes, bundling and more powered by TanStack Router, Nitro, and Vite.
 Ready to deploy to your favorite hosting provider.

 tanstack.com/start